6 marketing automation tips for Shopify stores to drive more sales.

 Wrapping it up

 Marketing automation can help you save loads of time and increase sales.
 There are many cool tools out there to help you run your Shopify store more efficiently.
 However, the key thing to remember from this article is that all this amazing technology needs to help your marketing strategy and marketing specialists, not to replace them.

 Before you start installing five different tools at once, first evaluate your current situation.
 Examine your marketing funnel and see where are your weakest links.
 Once you find what needs to be improved so you’d get more sales, write down your marketing strategy and map out the tactics to implement it.
-Decide on how you’ll measure your results.
+Decide on how you’ll measure your results and present the ROI to your customers.

 Only then you’ll be able to choose your marketing automation tools wisely because they will support your plan, instead of being there just for fun.
 Of course, this will take a bit of time at first.
 But once you have a solid strategy in place, your sakes won’t be random.
 You will see a steady increase in conversions and be able to scale up your Shopify store for real!